quarto-ext/lightbox/README.md

 # Lightbox

-An extension that uses the [GLightbox](https://biati-digital.github.io/glightbox/) javascript library to add lightbox styling and behavior to images on your web site or web page.
+An extension that uses the [GLightbox](https://biati-digital.github.io/glightbox/) javascript library to add lightbox styling and behavior to images in your HTML documents.

 ## Installation